This is the multi-page printable view of this section. Click here to print.

 • Enter the number of Units provided in 8GB increments.

-Edit Connected Server
+Modifying Connected Server

 • Windows-based Virtual Server cannot use MultiAttach disks and must use a separate replication method or solution.

-Block Storage Cancel
+Terminating Block Storage

 • Be careful as data cannot be recovered after termination.

-• Connecting to server
+• While connected to server

-• OS default volume
+• OS basic volume

-To cancel Block Storage, follow the steps below.
+To terminate Block Storage, follow these steps:

 1 - Connecting to the Server